yashxlogseq/yash/day_1_-_task_1.md

 ---
 ## Summary
 ### - Your task for the day: **40 Points**
-### We often think Science, Technology and Big Data are all to the core very interlinked.
+### We often think [[Science]], [[Technology]] and [[Big Data]] are all to the core very interlinked.
 While they do share similarities, they also have their distinctions.
 Your first task is to research the 3 industries and create a Venn Diagram of the 3 sectors.
 Along with it - also write justifications and details of the confluences of the sectors.
 #### Tip: You can put numbers in the Venn Diagram and then refer to the numbers below in the document and expand on your claims.
 #### Eg - Technology and Data - AI, ML, Data Science, Technology and Science - Scientific Simulations of Reactions etc.
 ### Key Metrics of Performance: